Skip to content

 Career Opportunities

-With a composite degree in Earth Sciences Teaching, students are prepared to be elementary and secondary education teachers.
-Stay in Utah and continue to learn more about the geology of the state as a local educator, or relocate to other geophysical areas to teach (and learn) further.
-Students can also pursue careers as geologists, surveyors, meteorologists, or geographers.
-With additional education, you can also find work as a principal or school administrator, professor, researcher, or astronomer.
+With this degree, students have the scientific background to teach Earth Science in middle and high schools.
+Stay in Utah and continue to learn more about the geology of the state as a local educator or relocate to other regions to teach (and learn) further.
+Students can also pursue careers as geologists, surveyors, consultants, or museum professionals.
+With additional education, you can also find work as a principal or school administrator, professor, researcher, or professional geologist.